NEW ENGLAND LABRADOR RETRIEVER’S

 TEMPERAMENT TESTING

-At New England Labrador Retrievers, we follow the proven temperament evaluation developed by the National Education for Assistance Dog Services NEADS.
+New England Labrador Retrievers testing protocols are followed by the proven temperament evaluations developed by the National Education for Assistance Dog Services (NEADS).
 This test helps us identify Labrador Retriever puppies with calm, people‑focused personalities—ideal for families, including those with children or special needs.

 How the Test Works